 Folic acid is an essential component of pre-pregnancy and early pregnancy care across the world.
 The first month of pregnancy is a crucial time for the development of the neural tube when folic acid is most essential for the fetus.
-It is also important for the women to have enough folic acid in their system before conception.
+It is also important for the women to have enough in their system before conception.
 The haemodynamic changes of pregnancy such as increased blood volume and red cell mass as well as the growing fetus impose additional nutritional demands on the mother.

 Folic acid supplements reduce the risk of fetal neural tube defects, and a decline in incidence of such defects.
 Recent evidence has shown that some group of women, are obese or taking certain medications, are at an increased risk of fetal neural tube anomalies and require a high dose of periconceptional folic acid supplementation.